 Section 7.
 Voting on motions shall normally be viva voce or by show of hands, but five members may require a roll call vote upon any motion.
 There shall be no proxy votes.
 A faculty member who will be absent from a meeting may appoint as an alternate member for that meeting any person from his or her constituency who recently has served on the Assembly.
 Such alternate members shall have the same debating and voting privileges as the regular members they replace.

 Section 1.
-The Executive Committee shall consist of eleven members, two each from the Areas of Arts & Sciences, one from each School, and the faculty representative to the Board of Visitors.
+In years when one or more elected NTEs are serving on the Assembly, Tthe Executive Committee shall consist of eleven members, two each from the Areas of Arts & Sciences, one from each School, and the faculty representative to the Board of Visitors.
+At least one of these members must be an NTE.
+In years where there are no elected NTEs on the Assembly, The Executive Committee shall consist of twelve members: two each from the Areas of Arts & Sciences, one from each School, the faculty representative to the Board of Visitors, and the appointed NTE.
 It shall be chaired by the President of the Assembly.
 The Officers of the Assembly shall be members of the Executive Committee.
 Members shall serve one year terms and shall assume their duties on July 1.

 Section 2.
 Except for the faculty representative to the Board of Visitors, the Executive Committee shall be nominated and elected by means of the procedures in Article II, Section 3.

 Section 3.
 The Executive Committee. shall administer the affairs of the Assembly between its meetings, fix the hour and place of meetings, make recommendations to the Assembly, and shall perform such other duties as are specified in these bylaws.
 The Committee shall be subject to the orders of the Assembly, and none of its acts shall conflict with action taken by the Assembly.